 If you don’t have an instance of Owncloud running on Docker, follow these steps:

-You’ll want to create a bucket.
-Make sure you give this bucket a unique name, because you won’t be able to change it afterwards!
+💡 When creating a bucket, make sure you give this bucket a unique name because you won’t be able to change it afterwards!

-For the purposes of this guide, I’ll stick with the bucket name owncloud-instance.
+For the purposes of this guide, we’ll stick with the bucket name owncloud-instance.

 Bucket creation options